Data center servers may obtain software updates or certificate

 status from servers on the internet.
 The greatest risk is connecting

 to the wrong server.
-Create strict allow rules for updates to limit
+Create strict whitelist rules for updates to

-the reachable external servers and the allowed applications (on
+limit the reachable external servers and the allowed applications

-default ports only).
-This prevents infected data center servers
+(on default ports only).
+This prevents infected data center servers from

-from phoning home and prevents data exfiltration using legitimate
+phoning home and prevents data exfiltration using legitimate applications

-applications such as FTP, HTTP, or DNS on non-standard ports.
-In
+such as FTP, HTTP, or DNS on non-standard ports.
+In addition, use

 to block outbound update files so you only allow downloading for